junhuanyang/junhuanyang.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 One paper is accepted by ACM Transactions on Embedded Computing Systems (TECS)
+- *2025.11*: I will serve as a reviewer of CVPR 2026
 - *2025.09*: I will serve as a reviewer of NeurIPS 2025 Workshop Imageomics
 - *2025.07*: I will serve on the Program Committee of AAAI-26
 - *2025.03*: We will organize [System Design Contest (SDC)@DAC 2025](https://jqubcomp.github.io/dac-2025-comp/).